Crayder/sm-model-to-blueprint/help.md

-# OBJ to Scrap Mechanic Blueprint Converter - User Guide
+# Model Scrapper Help

 ## Introduction

-The **OBJ to Scrap Mechanic Blueprint Converter** is a tool that allows you to transform 3D models in OBJ format into blueprints compatible with the game **Scrap Mechanic**.
+**Model Scrapper** is a tool that allows you to transform 3D models in **OBJ** format into blueprints compatible with the game **Scrap Mechanic**.
 This enables you to import custom models into the game and build them using in-game materials.

 ---